seren/aws-token-refresh/README.md

 ## Overview

-These scripts retrieve temporary IAM user credentials (with MFA) or role credentials from AWS STS, and generate standard `credentials` and `config` files for use with AWS CLI, Boto, or anything else that uses AWS profiles.
+This script retrieves temporary IAM user credentials (with MFA) or role credentials from AWS STS, and generates or updates standard `credentials` and `config` files for use with AWS CLI, Boto, or anything else that uses AWS profiles.

 ## Requirements